kashyapkaki/log-next-gen/README.md

 import { log } from "log-next-gen";
 ```

-- pass Array as argument
+- Pass Array as argument

 ```
 const users = [